 Can you age non-vintage Champagne?

 Most non-vintage Champagne is designed to be consumed as soon as it is released.
 Having already been aged on its lees for at least 12 months and blended to accomplish the desired house style, once bottled it is meant to be ready to enjoy and is not necessarily expected to have the same longevity as top vintage Champagne.

 That being said, good non-vintage Champagne will last, and indeed could benefit, from three to five years ageing in your cellar.

 Since non-vintage Champagnes tend to sell for lower prices than vintage Champagnes, why not stock up on a few bottles and see how they age over the next few years; if not necessarily an investment opportunity, at least an interesting experiment.

 Champagne: The facts

-Non-vintage Champagnes account for 79.3% of total sales by volume
+Non-vintage Champagnes account for 64.9% of exports by value, and 78.5% by volume

 The UK and USA are Champagne’s largest export markets